All Products

 SELECT trained_models.* FROM pgml.trained_models

-JOIN pgml.models on models.id = trained_models.id
+JOIN pgml.models ON models.id = trained_models.id

 ORDER BY models.metrics->>'cumulative_explained_variance' DESC LIMIT 5;

--- deploy the PCA model for prediction use
+-- Deploy the PCA model

 SELECT * FROM pgml.deploy('Handwritten Digits Reduction', 'most_recent', 'pca');